nuejs/nue/packages/nuejs.org/docs/project-structure.md

 1. The global, site-wide data is defined in `site.yaml` at the root directory

-2. Application data is defined in `app.yaml` file inside the application directory.
-Application subdirectories can have their own app.yaml files.
+2. Application data is defined in `*.yaml` files inside the application directory.
+Each application subdirectory can also have its own data files.

 3. Ppage-specific data is defined in the *frontmatter* section of the Markdown page.

-The data gets extended as you move from site level to the page level.
+The data gets extended as you move from the site level to the page level.

 [image.gridpaper]
   small: /img/data-propagation.png